sanglantes/mean-chess/README.md

 2. Arrows may not have arrowheads.
 Solution: Draw an arrow.
 3. The first suggestion might show best move for opponent.
 This only happens once.

-The mentioned bugs occurs in Chrome, and I have yet to see 1 and 2 in Firefox and Firefox forks.
+The mentioned bugs occur in Chrome, and I have yet to see 1 and 2 in Firefox and Firefox forks.

 ## Depth recommendation
 Based on time vs. best move trade-offs.